blockiro/DSBA-CPP-2024-Project/README.md

  > - Develop functions for classes.

 > 3. **Console Interface:**
- > - Develop the command-line interface.
+ > - Develop the console interface.

 > 4. **Testing and Quality Assurance:**
  > - Conduct integration testing to ensure the console interface works as expected.